sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 - Maintains the certificate in Azure Key Vault.
 - Manages certificate renewal.
 - Synchronize the certificate automatically with the imported copies in App Service apps.
-If you already hva a working App Service certificate, you can:
+If you already have a working App Service certificate, you can:
 - Import the certificate into App Service.
 - Manage the certificate, such as renew, rekey, and export it.
 #### Upload a private certificate